SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Introducing SOCKET

-In dense attention, a query vector $\mathbf{q}$ interacts with all $N$ keys to produce attention weights, which are then applied to the corresponding $N$ values to generate the output embedding.
-Prior work has shown that, for token generation, a small subset of keys often dominates the attention mass~\citep{zhang2023h2o, ge2024model}.
-We leverage this observation by using soft LSH as a sparsification mechanism, treating it as a scoring function to identify the most relevant keys.
-In traditional LSH-based retrieval, each key $\mathbf{k}_j$ is projected into $L$ independent hash tables.
-For each table $\ell$, the key is assigned to a discrete bucket $b_j^{(\ell)}$.
-At inference time, the query $\mathbf{q}$ is hashed in the same manner, and a key is scored by counting the number of hash tables in which it collides with the query:
+In dense attention, a query vector $\qb$ interacts with all $N$ keys to produce attention weights, which are then applied to the corresponding values to generate the output embedding.
+Prior work has shown that, for token generation, a small subset of keys often dominates the attention mass~\citep{ge2024model, zhang2023h2o}.
+We leverage this observation by using soft LSH as a sparsification mechanism, treating it as a scoring function to identify the most relevant keys. \\

-where $\mathbb{I}[\cdot]$ denotes the indicator function.
-In contrast, our method replaces hard hashing of the query with a soft assignment.
-While keys are still assigned to a single bucket per hash table, the query distributes probability mass across all buckets.
-Specifically, for each hash table $\ell$, we compute a probability distribution $p(b^{(\ell)} \mid \mathbf{q})$ over buckets.
-The resulting soft LSH score for a key $\kb_j$ is then defined as
+In traditional LSH-based retrieval, each key $\kb_j$ is projected into $L$ independent hash tables.
+For each table $\ell$, the key is assigned to a discrete bucket {$b_j^{(\ell)}$}.
+At inference time, traditional LSH hashes the query $\qb$ in the same manner and scores a key by counting the number of hash tables in which it collides with the query.
+We denote this hard collision score by $s_{\mathrm{hard}}(\kb_j,\qb)$.
+In contrast, SOCKET replaces the hard query assignment with a soft assignment: while keys are still assigned to a single bucket per hash table, the query distributes probability mass across all buckets.
+We denote the resulting SOCKET soft collision score by $s_{\mathrm{soft}}(\kb_j,\qb)$.
+These two scores are defined as

-This formulation assigns higher scores to keys whose hash buckets receive greater probability mass under the query’s soft hash.
-We use these scores to select the top-$k$ keys, on which exact attention is subsequently computed.
+SOCKET assigns higher scores to keys whose hash buckets receive greater probability mass under the query’s soft hash.
+We use these scores to select the top-$k$ keys, on which attention is subsequently computed.
 A clean schematic that distinguishes traditional LSH and soft LSH as a stable ranker can be seen in fig.~\ref{fig:soft-vs-hard}.